DiamonC/observer/README.md

 # To-do list
 ✅ Setup a basic node application with Svelte, Tailwind, & DaisyUI.
-🔨 Navbar with Arth Panel, Servers, & Settings on left.
+✅ Navbar with Arth Panel, Servers, & Settings on left.
 On right: Night/darkmode button, Create server button, Account button.
-🔨 Basic UI for all planned pages
+✅ Basic UI for all planned pages
+🔨 Basic UI and function for terminal on the frontend
 ❌ Communication with backend (No backend yet, I'm not experienced in backends)
 ❌ Balance deposits & withdraws with paypal
 ❌ Web Terminal using WebSockets